eventdata/ConfliBERT-Manual/README.md

 Hu, Y., Hosseini, M., Skorupa Parolin, E., Osorio, J., Khan, L., Brandt, P., & D’Orazio, V. (2022, July).
 Conflibert: A pre-trained language model for political conflict and violence.
 Association for Computational Linguistics.

 <a id="2">[2]</a>
-Halterman, A., Bagozzi, B., Beger, A., Schrodt, P., & Scraborough, G. (2023).
+Halterman, A., Bagozzi, B., Beger, A., Schrodt, P., & Scarborough, G. (2023).
 PLOVER and POLECAT: A New Political Event Ontology and Dataset.

 <a id="3">[3]</a>
 Osorio, J., Pavon, V., Salam, S., Holmes, J., Brandt, P. T., & Khan, L. (2019).
 Translating CAMEO verbs for automated coding of event data.
 International Interactions, 45(6), 1049-1064.